 For 3.3V breadboard power the centre pads on the front of the adapter are bridged.
 This links the VIN header pin of the adapter direct to the VCC pin on the ESP.
 A zero-ohm resistor is provided for this purpose, but it is much easier to just bridge the gap with a blob of solder.

 For 5V breadboard power a regulator is required.
 The back of the adapter has pads for a SMD regulator: if it is installed the bridging pads on the front are left open and the output of the regulator is passed through to the VCC of the ESP.
-The problem with this configuration is that it is likely to be difficult to find a regulator with the required form factor and a matching pin layout.
-The pads are configured as GND-In(tab)-Out, whereas a typical regulator configuration (eg, AS1117) is configured as Gnd-Out(tab)-In.
+The layout supports MCP1703A or HT7333A with SOT-89 packaging.
+If it is difficult to find a regulator with the required form factor and a matching pin layout a different regulator can be glued to the adapter and wired to the pads.
+In this example a AS1117 with TO-252 packaging (Gnd/Out(tab)/In) has been used.
+It is the same height as the header pin supports (~2.2mm) so it does not interfere with the mounting of the adapter to the breadboard.

 Powering the MCU from 5V through the regulator does not make the ESP12 5V tolerant!
 The ESP12 GPIO pins can be used to drive inputs of 5V devices (in most cases) but 5V devices should not attempt to drive inputs to the ESP12 unless the signal is routed through a level converter to drop the logic level from 5V to 3.3V.